ibm-cloud-docs/solution-tutorials/serverless-github-traffic-analytics.md

 The following steps are all performed using your Internet browser.
 First, you configure {{site.data.keyword.appid_short}} to use the Cloud Directory and to work with the Python app.
 Thereafter, you create a GitHub access token.
 It is needed for the deployed function to retrieve the traffic data.

 1. In the [{{site.data.keyword.cloud}} Resource List](https://{DomainName}/resources) open the overview of your services.
 Locate the instance of the {{site.data.keyword.appid_short}} service in the **Services** section.
 Click on its entry to open the details.
 2. In the service dashboard, click on **Manage Authentication** in the menu on the left side.
 It brings a list of the available identity providers, such as Facebook, Google, SAML 2.0 Federation and the Cloud Directory.
-Switch the Cloud Directory to **On**, all other providers to **Off**.
+Switch the Cloud Directory to **Enabled**, all other providers to **Disabled**.

    You may want to configure [Multi-Factor Authentication (MFA)](https://{DomainName}/docs/services/appid?topic=appid-cd-mfa#cd-mfa) and advanced password rules.
 They are not discussed as part of this tutorial.
    {:tip}